-- The circumstances of the accident including photographs and diagrams wherever possible - · The nature and severity of the injury sustained - The identity of any eyewitnesses - The time, date and location of the incident - The date of the report discover why the accident occurred and what action should be taken to avoid a recurrence of the problem.
+- The circumstances of the accident including photographs and diagrams wherever possible - The nature and severity of the injury sustained - The identity of any eyewitnesses - The time, date and location of the incident - The date of the report

 All eyewitness accounts will be collected as near to the time of the accident as is reasonably practicable.
 Any person required to give an official statement (not just an eye-witness) has the right to have a lawyer or trade union representative present at CAG Consultants' expense.